-Purpose This study aims to provoke a reflection on how sustainability may be measured to predict future performance to inform diverse stakeholders in their assessment of organizations.
+Purpose - The purpose of this paper is to provoke a reflection on how sustainability may be measured to predict future performance to inform diverse stakeholders in their assessment of organizations.
+Design/methodology/approach - Conceptual.

-Methodology Conceptual.

-Findings Propositions have been developed for considerations in elaborating future measures.

-Originality/value A rigorous examination of the pertinence of current sustainability measures and assumptions has been carried out to provide a foundation for the future development of forward-looking sustainability measures.
-Integration of stakeholder management capabilities and Environmental, Social and Governance (ESG) measures to support sustainable business development strategies.
+Findings - Propositions have been developed for considerations in elaborating future measures.
+Originality/value - A rigorous examination of the pertinence of current sustainability measures and assumptions has been carried out to provide a foundation for the future development of forward-looking sustainability measures.
+Integration of stakeholder management capabilities and environmental, social and governance measures to support sustainable business development